-Generally speaking, the more a product promises a specific positive outcome, the more valuable it is to have customer testimonials.
-That’s why online reviews have become essential for establishing trust in almost every product category.
+Generally speaking, the more a product rests on providing a specific positive outcome the more valuable it is to have customer testimonials.
+Reviews, on the other hand, have become essential for establishing trust in almost every product category.

-Since customer reviews are such a commonly used approach, look for ways to catch your customers’ attention or add to the social proof reviews naturally provide.
-Here’s how Wildebeest pairs customer reviews next to its quality guarantee on every product page.
+Since customer reviews are such a commonly-used approach, look for ways to catch your customer’s attention or add to the social proof reviews naturally provide.
+Here’s how Wildebeest pairs customer reviews next to their quality guarantee on every product page.

 Nearly 95% of shoppers read reviews before making a purchase, which means reviews are essential for establishing trust.

 Great testimonials focus on real people and provide a story of life before and after your product.
-Luxy Hair’s products directly affect customer’s appearance, so to establish trust the brand liberally showcases transformation stories and each customer’s candid experiences with the product.
+Luxy Hair’s products directly affect their customer’s appearance, so to establish trust they liberally showcase their transformation stories and each customer’s candid experiences with the product.

 7. Prominently display social proof and guarantees

-If your product is endorsed or given a reputable seal of approval, letting new visitors know with trust badges or seals can be a shortcut to establishing social proof.
+If your product is endorsed or given a reputable seal of approval, letting visitors know with a badge or seal can be a shortcut to establishing social proof.

 Any certifications or important characteristics of your product, such as safety or legitimacy, are wise to include on your product page (so long as customers care about these aspects).
 It’s easy to simply write these things into your product description, but badges can save precious space for copy and stand out on your page.

-The value of these badges is they quickly help customers check bottom-line concerns off their list (e.g., if a customer has a gluten allergy and requires a gluten-free product).
-Note that you may need permission or an official certificate to use specific seals or badges on your ecommerce website.
+The value of these badges is they quickly help customers check bottom-line concerns off of their list (e.g. if a customer has a gluten allergy and requires a gluten-free product).
+Note that you may need permission or an official certificate to use specific seals or badges on your website.

-When you’re not referencing an official organization or standard (like “USDA Organic”), you can create your own badges that simply distill important product features.
+When you’re not referencing an official organization or standard (like “USDA Organic”), you can create your own badges that simply distill important features of your product.
 For example, features such as “Made in Canada” or “High Quality” would work better as nicely designed badges than simple bullet points in a product description.
-Primal Pit Paste uses badges in such a way to visually summarize its products.
+Primal Pit Paste uses badges in such a way to visually summarize their products.